 Federal laws and regulations include those that apply to financial institutions, telecommunications companies, credit reporting agencies and healthcare providers, as well as driving records, children’s privacy, telemarketing, email marketing and communications privacy laws.

-Beyond California, both Virginia and Colorado have enacted new comprehensive state privacy laws that take effect in 2023—the Virginia Consumer Data Protection Act (effective January 1, 2023) the Colorado Privacy Act (effective July 1, 2023), respectively.
-While not identical, the Colorado and Virginia laws are substantially similar to each other.
-Further, both are also generally inapplicable to personal information collected about employees and business relationships.
-On the other hand, while the CPRA has some practical similarities with the Colorado and Virginia laws, it adopts definitions, requirements and restrictions that vary considerably from these laws, and also, notably, applies to personal information collected from California residents in employment and B2B contexts.
+Beyond California, Connecticut, Colorado, Utah, and Virginia have enacted new comprehensive state privacy laws that take effect in 2023—the Colorado Privacy Act (CPA, effective July 1, 2023), the Connecticut Data Privacy Act (CTDPA, effective July 1, 2023), the Utah Consumer Privacy Act (UCPA, effective December 31, 2023), and the Virginia Consumer Data Protection Act (VCDPA, effective January 1, 2023), respectively.
+While not identical, these state laws are substantially similar to each other in several key aspects.
+Further, unlike the CCPA, all are also generally inapplicable to personal information collected about and processed in to context of employee and business relationships.
+On the other hand, while the CCPA has some practical similarities with these state laws, it adopts more granular definitions, requirements and restrictions that vary considerably from these laws, and, notably, applies to personal information collected from California residents in employment and B2B contexts.
 More information from DLA Piper on the CCPA and related issues is available at https://www.dlapiper.com/en/us/focus/ccpa/.

 Enforcement of Unfair and Deceptive Trade Practices